Graphical Analysis In Exercises 57–60, you are given a null hypot... | Study Prep in Pearson+

 1

 Step 1: Understand the null hypothesis (H0).
-The null hypothesis states that p ≥ 0.73, where p represents the population proportion.
-To reject H0, the confidence interval must not include values greater than or equal to 0.73.
+The null hypothesis states that p ≤ 0.20.
+This means we are testing whether the population proportion p is less than or equal to 0.20.

 Verified video answer for a similar problem: